colinbdclark/mfa-thesis/annotated-bibliography.md

 These two articles introduce Latour's idea of _immutable mobiles_, of the "alignments" and correspondences that remain consistent across the continuous series of transformations that is our experience of "the world."
 Here, the idea of information as a stable medium for representation is critiqued, replacing it with a model of transformation analogous both to the method of "lensing" that is crucial to my own argument about the function of artworks, as well as to the technologies that constitute my artwork.

-## Manovich, Lev.
-“On Totalitarian Interactivity: Notes From the Enemy of the People.”
-Web. http://manovich.net/content/04-projects/015-on-totalitarian-interactivity/14_article_1996.pdf

 ## Priest, eldritch. _Boring Formless Nonsense: Experimental Music and the Aesthetics of Failure_.
 New York: Bloomsbury, 2013.
 Print.

 ## Rokeby, David.
 "The Construction of Experience: Interface as Content." _Digital Illusion: Entertaining the Future with High Technology_.
 Dodsworth, Clark Jr., ed.
 New York: ACM Press, 1998.
 Web. http://www.davidrokeby.com/experience.html